thescientress/web-dev/index.md

   ## Arjan van Eersel
   Lead æmbassador Bulgaria/Baltics
   > ### **Arjan van Eersel** [in](https://www.linkedin.com/in/arjanvaneersel/)
-  > Arjan van Eersel comes from the world of corporate services and has been a consultant for international businesses and taxation for many years, while also coding on internal and open-source software projects.
-Now with his business domain knowledge and coding experience his company is working on delivering software, which uses modern technologies such as blockchain and self-sovereign identity for the corporate services sector.
+  > Arjan van Eersel comes from the world of corporate services and has been a consultant for international businesses and taxation for many years.
+During the same time, he was also coding for internal open-source software projects.
+Now with his business domain knowledge and coding experience, he runs a company working on delivering software, which uses modern technologies such as blockchain and self-sovereign identity for the corporate services sector.
+He currently propels the æternity community in Bulgaria and the Baltics.

 :::